w3c/wai-intro-wcag/content/non-web-ict.md

 <cite>Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT)</cite> describes how the Web Content Accessibility Guidelines (WCAG) can be applied to non-web information and communications technologies (ICT), including documents and software.
 It supports harmonized accessibility solutions across a range of technologies.

 *Background:* **WCAG 2.0** is a normative web standard — it is a W3C Recommendation and an ISO International Standard ([ISO/IEC 40500:2012](https://www.w3.org/QA/2012/10/wcag_20_is_now_also_isoiec_405.html)) — that explains how to make web content (including static web pages, dynamic web applications, etc.) more accessible to people with disabilities.
-WCAG 2.1 was published in 2018 and **WCAG 2.2** may be published in 2023.
+WCAG 2.1 was published in 2018 and **WCAG 2.2** was published 2023.
 The [WCAG Overview](/standards-guidelines/wcag/) introduces the WCAG documents and links to supporting resources such as [[WCAG 2.0 at a Glance]](/standards-guidelines/wcag/20/glance/) and [How to Meet WCAG 2 (Quick Reference)](https://www.w3.org/WAI/WCAG20/quickref/).

 *This document:* **WCAG2ICT** is a W3C Group Note that is informative — it is not normative and does not set requirements.
 It provides guidance on the application of WCAG 2 principles, guidelines, and success criteria to non-web documents and software.
 WCAG2ICT was developed to provide an authoritative interpretation of how WCAG 2 can apply in different contexts.
 For information on the scope of WCAG2ICT, see the [Introduction section of WCAG2ICT](https://www.w3.org/TR/wcag2ict/#intro).